petethomas94/Chrome-Weather-Extension/README.md

 ##Current missing features and issues/bugs:

 - Map is the first thing the user sees in the sections panel.
-	-Should be the extra info section but due to the google maps api not rendering this is not the case.
+	- Should be the extra info section but due to the google maps api not rendering this is not the case.

 - Weather icons missing in the weather section